2.2 billion euro for vaccines, diagnostic tools and medicines

-Germany is donating 30 million vaccine doses from its own stocks
+Germany is providing 100 million vaccine doses

 Multilateral solutions instead of vaccine nationalism

 The COVAX Manufacturing Taskforce was established in order to increase the supply and production of vaccines.
-The aim is to increase the number of vaccine doses which can be produced at short notice, ensuring that COVAX has priority.
+The aim is to increase the number of doses which can be produced at short notice, ensuring that COVAX has priority.
 The 92 poorest countries are the particular focus of attention.
 In addition, vaccine production in the global South is to be expanded.
 Germany and South Africa are the co‑chairs.

 Germany is engaged – worldwide

 Germany is helping with more than just vaccines.
 It also receives requests for ventilators, masks and medical equipment from all over the world.
 Germany has provided support to around 100 countries and has launched three major relief packages.
 Among other things, 1400 ventilators have been donated.
 At present, around 24 million KN95 masks and 197 million surgical masks are being supplied as relief goods.
 Furthermore, Germany has made available 450 million euro for humanitarian assistance in the context of COVID‑19 in order to help people in humanitarian emergencies.

 With a view to learning from the pandemic and making use of the experience that has been gained in the future, Germany is also calling for the WHO to be strengthened.
 A special WHO session in November will discuss possible measures to this end, including the idea of an international pandemic treaty.